-She has over a decade work experience in both the profit and non-profit industries.
-Bernice is a member of the World Economic Forum Global Agenda Council on Biodiversity and Natural Capital made up of the world’s foremost intellectual network, convening the most relevant and knowledgeable thought leaders from business, government, academia and civil society to address key global issues.
+She has over a decade of work experience in both the profit and non-profit industries.
+Bernice is a member of the World Economic Forum Global Agenda Council on Biodiversity and Natural Capital, which is comprises the world’s premier intellectual network, convening the most relevant and knowledgeable leaders from business, government, academia, and civil society to address key global issues.

-She was named as an Ambassador of the World Bamboo Organization having earlier on in the year been appointed as a member of the prestigious Global Teacher Prize Academy and has been honored with the World Entrepreneurship Forum’s “Entrepreneur for the World Award” for her impact on society and capacity to change the world.
+She was also named an Ambassador of the World Bamboo Organization having previous been appointed as a member of the prestigious Global Teacher Prize Academy.
+She was also honored to receive the World Entrepreneurship Forum’s “Entrepreneur for the World Award” for her impact on society and capacity to change the world.

-She sits on the advisory boards of World Intellectual Property Organization-Green (WIPO Green) in Switzerland.
-She is skillful in project implementation, monitoring, training, assessments, reviews, baseline surveys and evaluation.
-In her capacity as the CEO, she ensures that project design and implementation are scientifically informed and she is responsible for monitoring and evaluation mechanisms, processes and targets related to the project and provides feedback and improvement advice to project teams.
+Lastly, Bernice sits on the advisory boards of World Intellectual Property Organization-Green (WIPO Green) in Switzerland.
+She is skillful in project implementation, monitoring, training, assessments, reviews, baseline surveys, and evaluation.
+In her capacity as the CEO of Ghana Bamboo Bikes, Bernice ensures that project design and implementation are scientifically-informed.
+She is also responsible for monitoring and evaluating mechanisms, processes, and targets related to the initiative in order to provide constructive feedback to project teams.

-Described as a Sergeant at Trade’, is a plenipotentiary in the realm of transnational Trade and Industry Relations in Africa with a huge experience establishing him as a go-to source for technical advice in the sector.
-His voice has successfully cracked key issues of great concern to Government Agencies and International Trade Organizations leading to the formulation of far-reaching policies that help to keep Trade and Labour issues top of mind among these bodies.
+Described as a Sergeant at Trade, Kwasi Adu-Amankwah is a plenipotentiary in the realm of transnational trade and industry relations in Africa with bountiful experience, establishing him as a go-to source for technical advice in the sector.
+His voice has successfully cracked key and concerning issues for government agencies and international trade organizations, leading to the formulation of far-reaching policies that help to keep trade and labour issues top-of-mind among these bodies.
 He currently serves as the General Secretary of the African Regional Organisation of the International Trade Union Confederation (ITUC-Africa), a position to which he was elected in late 2007.
-Till then, he had been Secretary-General of Trades Union Congress (Ghana) from mid2000.
+Previously, Kwasi has been Secretary General of the Trades Union Congress (Ghana) during the mid-2000s.
 Between 1994 and 2000 Adu-Amankwah was TUC Coordinator for the African Workers’ Participation Development Programme (APADEP).

-He has worked directly in the trade union movement since 1982.
-He served variously as education officer of the TUC (Ghana), Head of Political Department and then later as Deputy Secretary-General in charge of operations of the TUC.
-Later on, as Secretary General, he was instrumental in the establishment of the TUC’s Labour Research and Policy Institute (LARPI) in 2006 as an important resource centre for the organization’s policy, planning and advocacy work.
+Kwasi has worked directly in the trade union movement since 1982.
+He served variously as the Head of the Political Department at TUC (Ghana) before becoming the Deputy Secretary General, where he was in charge of operations.
+Later in his career (2006), as Secretary General, Kwasi was instrumental in the establishment of the TUC’s Labour Research and Policy Institute (LARPI) as an important resource centre for the organization’s policy, planning, and advocacy work.